gowtham4545/Notes/Docker/Readme.md

 ## Docker Compose

 <pre>Docker Compose is a tool for defining and running multi-container applications.
-It is the key to unlocking a streamlined<br>and efficient development and deployment experience.</pre>
+It is the key to unlock a streamlined<br>and efficient development and deployment experience.</pre>

 <!-- ![](./uses.png,"uses") -->
 ![](./uses.png)